D4wnstar/aetherwisp/Material physics/Molecules/Born-Oppenheimer approximation.md

 $$\psi_{100}(r)=\frac{1}{\sqrt{ \pi a^{3} }}e^{-r/a}$$
 This will be our trial function.
 For brevity we'll write $\psi_{100}\equiv \psi_{0}$.
 We'll use what's called a **[[Linear Combination of Atomic Orbitals]]** (or **LCAO** for short):
 $$\psi=S[\psi_{100}(r)+\psi_{100}(\mathfrak{r})]$$
- where $S$ is a [[normalization]] constant.
-We are taking a [[linear combination]] of [[atomic orbital|atomic orbitals]].
+ where $S$ is a [[Normalization]] constant.
+We are taking a [[Linear combination]] of [[atomic orbital|atomic orbitals]].
 It is not the most accurate or general solution, but the benefit is that it is quick and easy to set up: it's just a sum.
 For this wave function to be a realizable state, it must be [[Normalization|normalized]], so
 $$1=\int \lvert \psi \rvert ^{2}d\tau=\lvert S\rvert ^{2}\left[ \underbrace{ \int \psi_{0}(r)^{2}d\tau }_{ 1 }+ \underbrace{ \int \psi_{0}(\mathfrak{r})^{2}d\tau }_{ 1 }+2\int \psi_{0}(r)\psi_{0}(\mathfrak{r})d\tau \right]$$
 The first two integrals are trivial because physically realizable states are always normalized.
 The last one can be solved by substituting the definition of $\psi$ above (and changing to [[spherical coordinates]]):
 $$I=\frac{1}{\pi a^{3}}\int e^{-r/a}e^{-\sqrt{ r^{2}+R^{2}-2rR\cos \theta }/a}R^{2}\sin \theta drd\theta d\phi$$